WeblateOrg/weblate/docs/wlc.rst

         Supported since wlc 0.7 and Weblate 2.10.

-    Displays changes for given object.
+    Displays changes for a given object.

 .. option:: download